Canadian leaders' debates: 2021 debates

 On August 16, 2021 the commission officially invited the leaders of the Bloc Québécois, Conservative Party, Green Party, Liberal Party, and New Democratic Party as those parties had already met the first two criteria.
 On August 21, 2021 the Commissioner confirmed that neither the People's Party nor Maverick Party met criterion 3, and therefore would not be invited to participate.

-The English-language debate gained notoriety when the moderator posed a question to Blanchet that characterized Quebec's law on secularism as "discriminatory".
+The English-language debate gained notoriety when the moderator posed a question to Blanchet that suggested some in English speaking Canada may view Quebec's law on secularism as "discriminatory".
 He challenged her use of that word, and the response was seen as a turning point in the Bloc's campaign, which saw an upsurge in the polls after the debate.
 The Quebec National Assembly passed a motion calling for a formal apology for the question.

+2025 debates

+The Leaders’ Debates Commission announced its selected moderators for the 2025 federal election debates in October 2024: the English-language debate will be hosted by TVO's Steve Paikin, while the French-language debate will be hosted by ICI RDI's Patrice Roy.
+The commission released the participation criteria for the 2025 debates on January 14, 2025.
+To be invited a party must satisfy at least two of the following: